-Approved palettes, submission timelines, and management contacts for 20 of Northeast Florida’s most established communities — built from 25 years of HOA submissions, not guesswork.
+Approved palettes, ARB submission timelines, and management contacts for 20 of Northeast Florida’s most established communities — built from 25 years of submissions, not guesswork.

 In 25 years of painting homes across Northeast Florida, we’ve watched it happen more than once.
 A homeowner picks a color they love, hires a painter, the job looks beautiful — and three weeks later a violation letter arrives in the mail.
 The HOA orders the home repainted at the homeowner’s expense, sometimes with daily fines accruing until it’s done.